Heterozygotes as ambiguity characters. Mistakes you don’t want to make

 With the advent of next-generation sequencing when we started to work with genome-wide data of different ploidy, the same IUPAC coding system became being used in a little different way than it was originally designed.
 Many scientists, including myself, use ambiguity characters to code heterozygote sites in diploid organisms, e.g. the heterozygote A/T would be presented as W.

-This is very convenient way to code because it allows keeping only one sequence per individual.
+This is a convenient way to code because it allows keeping only one sequence per individual.
 This coding system also seems to be a reasonable way to make an input file for many software packages using formats like FASTA.
 Personally, I like to use the tab-delimited table format with the one-character code as shown below.

 Heterozygotes as ambiguity characters may bias your analyses!